stroemlind/artsinalta/README.md

 ### Responsiveness

-The website response to the flow when increasing or decreasing the screen size.
-The content flow in an order to make the layout and content easy to follow for the user when using different screen size.
+The website responds to the flow when increasing or decreasing the screen size.
+The content flow makes the layout and content easy to follow for the user when using different screen sizes.
-When the screen size decreases the layout re-arrange itself to go from a layout with a row look to a layout with a column look.
-This is to make the user experience more comfortable for the user.
+When the screen size decreases, the layout re-arranges itself to go from a layout with a row look to a layout with a column look.
+This makes the user experience more comfortable for the user.
 The content also re-size itself to fit the screen size and view.
-As can be seen bellow

 * #### Website viewed from a desktop screen size